 -

-Assign moderators to manage questions for both audiences equally
+Assign moderators to manage questions fairly, ensuring both audiences are heard equally.

 Create Shared Activities